 Abstract

-Predation of emigrating juvenile salmonids by piscivorous fishes is perhaps an under-appreciated source of mortality hindinger population recovery efforts in the Columbia River basin.
+Predation of emigrating juvenile salmonids by piscivorous fishes is perhaps an under-appreciated source of mortality hindering population recovery efforts in the Columbia River basin.
 Reservoirs and tailraces associated with dams on the Snake and Columbia river have created favorable conditions for fishes known to consume juvenile salmonids.
-The native Northern Pikeminnow are one of these fished and have been estimate to consume ~8% of the approximately 200 million juvenile salmonids emigrating through the lower Snake and Columbia rivers, annually.
+The native Northern Pikeminnow are one of these fish and have been estimated to consume ~8% of the approximately 200 million juvenile salmonids emigrating through the lower Snake and Columbia rivers, annually.
 Less is known about the interaction between upstream, river-dwelling Northern Pikeminnow and their impacts on salmonid recovery above these reservoir systems.
 In this study, we examine the abundance of Northern Pikeminnow in a slow-water reach of the Salmon River, Idaho, known as Deadwater Slough, and consider potential impacts of them on local Chinook Salmon populations.
-The reach was (at least partially) formed by the failure of a small mining dam in a nearby drainage during the late 19th century and contains historically important overwinter rearing habitat and is a migration corridor for Chinook Salmon and other Endangered Species Act-listed species including steelhead and Sockeye Salmon.
-We estimated the abundance of Northern Pikeminnow in Deadwater Slough to be 27,874 in the fall and 19,499 in the spring during the peak emigrations of juvenile Chinook Salmon.
+The reach was (at least partially) formed by the failure of a small mining dam in a nearby drainage during the late 19th century.
+It contains historically important overwinter rearing habitat and is a migration corridor for Chinook Salmon as well as other Endangered Species Act-listed species including steelhead and Sockeye Salmon.
+We estimated the annual abundance of Northern Pikeminnow in Deadwater Slough to be 27,874 in the fall and 19,499 in the spring during the peak emigrations of juvenile Chinook Salmon.
 Assuming a scenario where 60% of the Northern Pikeminnow diet is fish, of which 50% is Chinook Salmon, we estimated the Northern Pikeminnow population to consume 95,120 juvenile Chinook Salmon, annually.
-In the most conservative scenario where 30% of diet is fish and 30% of fish are juvenile Chinook Salmon 47,079 juveniles are consumed.
-Using a sensitivity analysis, we further considered potential impacts to adult returns to local populations.
+In the most conservative scenario where 30% of diet is fish and 30% of fish are juvenile Chinook Salmon, 47,079 juveniles are consumed.
+Using a sensitivity analysis, we further considered potential impacts to Chinook adult returns to local populations.
 Given the size of the Salmon River, the estimated Northern Pikeminnow densities for Deadwater Slough are remarkable and predation from the population likely has consequential impacts on Chinook Salmon in the Upper Salmon River major population group, thereby hindering local recovery efforts.

 Introduction